Networking & Events

 One of the many networking opportunities that distinguishes our internship program from others is the optional Professional Mentor Program.
 Many students rate this component as one of the most valuable aspects of their DC Experience.
 In fact, students and mentors often stay in contact well after they leave Washington.

-Your mentor will be a contact on the ground before you arrive in DC and is available to answer questions even before you leave your hometown.
+Your mentor will be a contact on the ground before you arrive in DC and is available to answer questions before you leave your hometown.
 Most importantly, your mentor will be in contact with you during your internship and will provide:

 - Tips for living in Washington